PalladioSimulator/Palladio-ReverseEngineering-SoMoX-SEFF/README.md

 The visitor pattern is a common used behavioral pattern.
 What is the visitor pattern good for

+## Objectives:
+The project focused on different objectives to help the user:
+- Transformation of Java source code to a Palladio Component Model repository with SEFF elements
+- Understandable source code structures to enable changes of the original code and further development
+- Preprocessing for Runtime analysis via PCM

+Since there where previous implementations of this project the objectives always stayed the same, but this version updated the code base to match newer Java versions.
+To stay compatible with the build process of other versions we also created an ` IBlackboardInteractingJob <Blackboard<Object>> ` called Ast2SeffJob.
+It uses a similar visitor pattern then the other versions but has direct access to the code via the JDT Ast pattern.
+Further informations can be found in [section JDT Version](#JDT Version).

 ### MoDisco/JaMoPP Version
 This project is a further development from the MoDisco version and JaMoPP version.
 The MoDisco version was the first version of the reverse engineering project and was implemented by Klaus Kogmann.
 The structure of the project was understandable